 Training Travel - Includes in-state travel for inspectors, agents, appropriate management team members and investigators to attend MCSAP related training.
 The annual Top Hands training event and NAS classes are included in this portion of the travel budget.
-Other events, such as the CVSA Level VIII Forum and the FMCSA IT Whiteboard Session are also included.
+Other events, such as NAIC.
 Amounts are based on past years experience.
 Training travel may include mileage for a personal vehicle if a state vehicle is not available, per diem for meals, and hotel stays at state approved hotels.
-On occassion it might involve a certified NAS instructor to travel out of state to teach a class.
-If that is the case, it would involve airfare, hotel, per diem for meals and transportation to/from airport to hotel.